jobrunr/agentrunr/README.md

 ## Features

-- **Multi-Channel Support** — Telegram (built-in), Chat UI (WebSocket), and an extensible channel architecture for adding more platforms
+- **Multi-Channel Support** — Chat UI (WebSocket), Telegram, Discord, and an extensible plugin-based channel architecture
 - **Task Management** — Create, schedule (one-off, delayed, or recurring via cron), and track tasks as human-readable Markdown files
 - **Extensible Skills** — Drop a `SKILL.md` into `workspace/skills/` and the agent picks it up at runtime
 - **LLM Provider Choice** — Plug in OpenAI, Anthropic, or Ollama (local); switchable during onboarding